CyberAMS/CarND-Behavioral-Cloning-P3/180825_StAn_Behavioral_Cloning_writeup.md

     model.save((modelfilename + '_' + itername + modelfileext))
 ```

-The exact layer sizes and number of parameters are calculated by Keras as follows.
-In addition, the below visual representation was created using the `plot_model` function from `keras.utils`.
+The exact layer sizes and number of parameters for the above example are calculated by *Keras* via the model object method `summary()` as follows.

 ```
 _________________________________________________________________